chochain/nanoFORTH/docs/n4_2_how.md

 * when needed, we can clean up the sandbox i.e. reset the nanoFORTH system pointers for a fresh start
 > BYE ⏎<br/>
-> ⇨ nanoFORTH v1.0 ok
+> ⇨ nanoFORTH v1.4 ok
 >> \> The data stack, return stack, and instruction pointers will all be set to 0

 * after restart your Arduino, words can be restored from EEPROM where you saved earlier.
 > LD ⏎<br/>
 > 0 HRE DMP ⏎

 Alright!
 That has pretty much concluded our rounds of exercise.
 You probably have guessed that the SAV/LD pair can provide the ability to withstand power failures or reboots for our future Nanos running in the field.
-Yes, indeed.
-Of course, we need to setup an initial startup address properly.
+Well, we have another word for you.
+SEX it is.
+Short for Save and Execute.
+It saves the dictionary into EEPROM and set the autorun flag.
+When your Arduino reboot, the flag in EEPROM is checked.
+If it is indeed set, the last word saved will be executed.
+* here's how you do it
+> : **fun** ( -- ) CLK DNG **zz** CLK D+ ; ⏎<br/>
+> SEX ⏎<br/>
+> BYE ⏎<br/>
+> ⇨ nanoFORTH v1.4 reset<br/>
+> ⇨ 338_0_ok<br/>
+>> \> When you entered BYE this time, nanoFORTH reboot and runs the last word you've saved.
+In our case, it is **fun** the benchmarker.
+>> \> Note that the ( -- ) is a Forth-style comment that you can use.
+A \\ (back slash) can also be used to ignore comment to end of input line.

+OK, makers often run service routine with their microcontrollers in the field.
+However, before you get creative and save your servicing word into EEPROM and run it in an endless loop, I have to confess that I actually do not know how to get out of a loop yet.
+Any recommendation is welcome.

-It's real-time, and multi-tasks.
+So, nanoFORTH is real-time, and can multi-task.
 It can be reprogrammed on-the-fly or even over-the-air.
 It is interactive and extensible.
 Many many exciting stuffs can be added onto this simple system.
 Hopefully, this is a start of a fun journey far and beyond.

 <br/>
-<a href="page1.html">Review nanoFORTH command examples</a><br/>
+<a href="page1.html">1.
+Why - Review nanoFORTH command examples</a><br/>
-<a href="page3.html">Learn nanoFORTH internal details</a>
+<a href="page3.html">3.
+What - Learn nanoFORTH internal details</a>